The Story of Adam Revo

 Related: Cars with Shortest Production Span in Pakistan

 Still, I believe Revo was a bold attempt by a Patriotic Pakistani to produce an affordable car for the masses.
 Sure there were some mistakes but those could have been rectified with government support.
-Pakistan first missed the opportunity to have a national car brand when it denied the Proficient, and the mistake was again repeated in case of Adam Revo.
+Pakistan first missed the opportunity to have a national car brand when it denied the Proficient, and the mistake was again repeated in the case of Adam Revo.
 A locally produced hatchback priced below the entry-level Suzuki can become a dream come true for many, but sadly this won’t be happening any time soon.
-However Feroze Khan was always optimistic as he said:
+However, Feroze Khan was always optimistic as he said:

 “To have a dream, and to try and to fail is better than not having tried at all.
 And it’s a game of striking at the right time.
 I will keep the plant and will make a better, smarter car.”